 Most people will have seen the R33 at one place or another.
 Whether that be at the gas station, boy racing hang outs or in the iconic film series, Fast & Furious.
 It’s a car that is popular in youth and pop culture but for more reasons than one might think because this is actually a very good car!
 Especially when considered that the general price point was very affordable for a car of this credibility and performance.

-Nissan might have not known what they were in for when they first introduced this series all the way back in the 80’s believe it or not.
+The Nissan Skyline might have not known what they were in for when they first introduced this series all the way back in the 80’s believe it or not.
 What they had produced was a very formidable car that has stood the test of time and created a connection to numerous generations.
 Enter the Nissan G-TR Skyline R33.

 The R33 was nicknamed ‘Godzilla’ for its beastly track performance.
 It became famous for its style, handling and acceleration amongst the younger street racing enthusiasts who took to the affordable race car.
 It quickly garnered an affable reputation with street racing culture and subsequently helped spawn the origins of Drag Racing.
 This in turn influenced blockbuster movies such Fast & Furious and console games like Need for Speed.